citypayorg/erc-20/draft/doc/deploy.md

 * Remember Ethereum contracts are permanent, we can't update the code, and we must only deploy once
 * After deploying, it might be wise to remove the wallet from your metamask.
 The private key must be kept somewhere safe, and preferably off-line.
 It'll also be in the node used by our server.
+* If you make modifications to the solitidy code, keep in mind this IDE is editing versions of the file in the Browse's storage, not your filesystem.
+If you need to update the code, the changes from the IDE need to be copied back to the files in your git repository for pushing.

 Send questions to amanzur@protonmail.com